nrzaman/baos-birthday-bot/README.md

 ### Building in VS Code, unrecognized dependencies
 1. Open the Command Palette in VS Code by using the keyboard shortcut `Cmd + Shift + P`.
-2. Run the following command: `Java: Reload Projects`.
+2. Run the following command: `Go: Install/Update Tools`.
-3. If the above command does not resolve the issue, please try the following command: `Java: Clean Java Language Server Workspace`.

 ### Docker command not found